 Counselling works by giving you a weekly time and place to meet with a therapist in which you can be listened to and seen in an unconditional way.

-Being listened to, empathised with and accepted for being who you are, without conditions, can bring about a deepening of your acceptance and love for yourself, your experience and other people.
+As a counsellor I create a safe and welcoming space for my clients.
+Being listened to, empathised with and accepted for being who you are, without conditions, can bring about a deepening of acceptance and love for ourselves, our experience and other people.